-Here are some of the best travel sites we’ve found to help you bag the bargains on airfares, lodging, car rentals and all your other travel needs.
+Here are some of the best travel sites we’ve found to help you bag bargains on airfares, lodging, car rentals and all your other travel needs.
 Best of all, almost all of the travel websites are free to use.
 Bon voyage!

-Best Websites to Save on Airfare
+Best websites to save on airfare

 Keeping up with airfare prices has gotten easier thanks to sites like Google Flights and Kayak.
-You just type in your home and destination airport, pick the flights that work best for you and then set an alert to track the price.
+To use them, just type in your home and destination airport, pick the flights that work best for you and then set an alert to track the price.
 For example, Google Flights will send you an e-mail showing if your tracked flight went up or down in price.
 Both sites also let you see which days are cheaper to fly in that month.
 Airfarewatchdog also lets you search flight deals.

 Once your flight is booked, you’ll want to keep tabs on gate changes, layover information and more.
 FlightStats.com can help you plan a smooth trip by advising you on the best time of day to fly from a specific airport and which terminals to avoid when connecting flights.
 You can also view live updates of flight delays and sign up for free e-mail and phone alerts.
 Flightaware.com also tracks and predicts flight delays.